EggOfGlory999/Free-Daily-Chess-Puzzles/README.md

 # Free Daily Chess Puzzles
 Welcome to Free Daily Chess Puzzles!

 No accounts are needed to do these daily puzzles!

-This is where you can see the magic behind this whole project.
+This is the home page of this site.

 Every day, a new generated daily chess puzzle will be featured on the face of the site.

 Any chess puzzle off the face of the site will be archived in a separate page.

 You can request for me to recreate an idea for a chess puzzle, so long as the solution is given.

 Email me your chess puzzle ideas at jackson.newman999@gmail.com.

 This is version 1.0.2!